Cigarette cards publicise WW2 air raid precautions for keeping safe

 war should come'.

-The following pictures would be as near as possible of a size to fit
+The following pictures would be of a size to fit

 into a packet of ten cigarettes.